 Subsidized Loans: Subsidized Direct loans are low-interest loans where the federal government, on behalf of the student borrower, pays the interest on the loan while the student is enrolled at least half-time (six credit hours) and during the six month grace period after leaving college.
-This loan will have a fixed rate of 3.4% for the life of the loan for all loans disbursed between July 1, 2012, and June 30, 2013.
+This loan will have a fixed rate of 3.86% for the life of the loan for all loans disbursed after July 1, 2013.

 Unsubsidized Loans: The unsubsidized Stafford program was established to allow students, regardless of income, to receive student loans.
 This loan is also a low-interest loan from the federal government available to MCC students who do not demonstrate any financial need for a subsidized loan.
 The key difference is the borrower is responsible for all interest that accrues during any enrollment, grace, or deferment period.
-This loan will have a fixed rate of 6.8% for the life of the loan for all loans disbursed between July 1, 2012, and June 30, 2013.
+This loan will have a fixed rate of 3.86% for the life of the loan for all loans disbursed after July 1, 2013.